Al-Shaab Stadium: 31 March 1980 – Kuwait

-Al-Shaab stadium hosted the matches of Group 1 for the 1980 Asian Olympic Qualifying Tournaments, where Round 1 ended with Iraq in the top of the league and Kuwait in 2nd place.
+Al-Sha'ab stadium hosted the matches of Group 1 for the 1980 Asian Olympic Qualifying Tournaments, where Round 1 ended with Iraq in the top of the league and Kuwait in 2nd place.
 In the playoff match between Iraq and Kuwait, 65,000 spectators arrived at the stadium.
 Iraq ended the first half with the score being 2–0.
 The goals were scored by Nizar Ashraf at the 6th and 44th minutes.
 In the second half, the Kuwaitis had an uprising, scoring three goals in 13 minutes.
 The goals were from Jasem Yaqoub at the 69th minute, Nassir Al-Ghanim at the 79th minute and Yaqoub again in the 82nd minute, qualifying Kuwait into the 1980 Summer Olympics.
 However, Iraq still qualified to the Olympics after Malaysia withdrew.

 February 1986 – Denmark League XI

-After FIFA lifted the ban from Iraqi soil, because of the Iran–Iraq War, the Iraqi Football Association sent an invitation to the Dansk Boldspil-Union for a friendly in Baghdad and in Al-Shaab stadium.
-The DBU sent the Denmark League XI national football team to play against Iraq in two matches regarded by FIFA and IFA as A internationals, but it wasn't regarded as such by the DBU.
+After FIFA lifted the ban from Iraqi soil, because of the Iran–Iraq War, the Iraqi Football Association sent an invitation to the Dansk Boldspil-Union for a friendly in Baghdad and in Al-Sha'ab stadium.
+The DBU sent the Denmark League XI national football team to play against Iraq in two matches regarded by FIFA and IFA as A internationals, but it was not regarded as such by the DBU.
 The first match was on 1 February, where the Danish team was on top of its game, unlike the Iraqi team, which had many gaps and mistakes, resulting in an early goal in the 6th minute from Claus Nielsen and another one in the 33rd minute from Jan Bartram.
 In the second match, Iraq dominated the whole match, scoring a goal from Hussein Saeed just before halftime from a penalty and another one from Natiq Hashim Abidoun in the 63rd minute.